ZhaZhaFon/dvector/README.md

 > The first module `wav2mel.pt` is composed of the second and the third modules.
 > These modules were compiled with TorchScript and can be used anywhere to preprocess audio data.

-# D-vector

-This is a PyTorch implementation of speaker embedding trained with GE2E loss.
-The original paper about GE2E loss could be found here: [Generalized End-to-End Loss for Speaker Verification](https://arxiv.org/abs/1710.10467)

 ## Usage